 Immigration and Immigrant Rights

-The overwhelming majority of Asian Americans are immigrants or the children of immigrants, and the Asian American and Pacific Islander population includes the highest proportion of immigrants of other racial and ethnic groups in the U.S. Immigration continues to be a significant, current, life-affecting issue for AAPIs across the country, particularly as more immigrants enter the U.S. from Asia than from any other region in the world.
+The overwhelming majority of the Asian American and Pacific Islander (AAPI) population are immigrants or the children of immigrants.
+The AAPI community has the highest proportion of immigrants of any other racial and ethnic groups in the U.S. Approximately two-thirds of Asian Americans and one-sixth of Pacific Islanders were born outside of the United States.
+As a predominantly immigrant population, AAPI perspectives are critical to ensuring the policymakers and the public have an accurate understanding of immgiration issues.
+Immigration has always been and continues to be a significant, current, life-affecting issue for AAPIs across the country, particularly as more immigrants enter the U.S. from Asia than from any other region in the world.

 People with questions about travel should read the factsheets below and speak to an attorney or Bureau of Immigration Appeals (BIA) accredited representative.

 Read our blog post for more information on the Expanded Muslim Ban and the NO BAN Act.